SkyCraftZheng/Revival-of-The-Blood-Moon/Main concept.md

 Blood and Soul
 - Blood Death: Your soul can cling onto one Blood Ability.
 Your fellow servants of the Blood Moon can perform a minute long ritual to provide you with a new living body, a Blood Moon will have a similar effect.
 You regain all your abilities upon consuming the blood of your old body.
 	- This happens whenever you reach 0 Blood outside of combat or when all of the PCs reach 0 Blood in combat.
+	- Whenever you die a Blood Death, you don't forget the people you've tasted the blood of before, and those that have ingested your blood still have drank your blood.
 - Soul Death: You are permanently dead
 	- (Currently, only a severe fallout can cause this)